 What follows are some of the worst punishments in mythology.
 If you believe that karma’s a b*tch, well, then these gods are even b*tchier.
 Vote up the punishments you really, really wouldn't want to endure.

-Zeus Chained Prometheus to a Rock Where an Eagle Would Eat His Liver Every Night
+Zeus Chained Prometheus To A Rock Where An Eagle Would Eat His Liver Every Night

 Zeus resented Prometheus for giving fire to mankind and generally being willful and defiant.
 For his disobedience, Zeus chained Prometheus to a rock on the side of a mountain.
 But of course, that wasn't enough.
 Every night, an eagle would come and peck on his abdomen and munch on his liver.

-Zeus Bound Ixion to an Eternally Burning Wheel
+Zeus Bound Ixion To An Eternally Burning Wheel

 One day, Zeus was kind enough to invite Ixion to Olympus as a guest.
 However, when the mortal saw Hera, Zeus’s wife, he was attracted to her and made his move to seduce her.
 Zeus decided to test Ixion’s loyalty and made a cloud copy of his wife.
 Ixion fell for it and somehow impregnated the cloud-Hera, who later bore the monster Centaurus.

-Demeter Cursed Erysichthon with an Insatiable Hunger
+Demeter Cursed Erysichthon With An Insatiable Hunger

 Erisychthon was a king with a serious case of hubris.
 He desired a large banquet table, so naturally, he cut down trees from Demeter's grove, because goddesses definitely don't mind when you disrespect them, right?
 Wrong.
 In retaliation, she cursed him with never-ending hunger.
 He would yearn for anything digestible and eat it, but the hunger was insatiable.
-In frustration, Erysichthon ended up eating his own flesh until he died.
+In frustration, Erysichthon ended up eating his own flesh until he perished.